peteroupc/peteroupc.github.io/randomfunc.md

 2. **Regression models.** A _regression model_ is a model that summarizes data as a formula and an error term.
 If an application has data in the form of inputs and outputs (for example, monthly sales figures) and wants to sample a random but plausible output given a known input point (for example, sales for a future month), then the application can fit and sample a regression model for that data.
 For example, a _linear regression model_, which simulates the value of `y` given known inputs `a` and `b`, can be sampled as follows: `y = c1 * a + c2 * b + c3 + Normal(0, sqrt(mse))`, where `mse` is the mean squared error and `c1`, `c2`, and `c3` are the coefficients of the model.
 (Here, `Normal(0, sqrt(mse))` is the error term.)

-3. **Generative and discriminative models.** These are machine learning models that take random variates as input and generate outputs (such as images or sounds) that are similar to examples they have already seen.
-One example, [**_generative adversarial networks_**](https://en.wikipedia.org/wiki/Generative_adversarial_network), employs both kinds of model.
+3. **Generative models.** These are machine learning models that take random variates as input and generate outputs (such as images or sounds) that are similar to examples they have already seen.

 > **Notes:**
 >